-The VEfile also generates a file called VEfile.lock which contains the exact versions of the packages you just installed.
+In the future, the VEfile will also generate a file called VEfile.lock which will contain the exact versions of the packages you just installed.
 This file like, Ruby Bundler's Gemfile.lock, should be added into your repository to create a truly repeatable project environment.

-3.2.3 Repeatable Environments.
-Because It Matters
+3.2.3 Repeatable environments.
+Because it matters